Hackers News Hackers News

 Python Stealer Infection Chain

-The Python stealer’s infection chain begins when a victim opens a phishing email and clicks an embedded link, landing on a tax-themed website that mirrors a trusted government portal.
+The infection process for the Python stealer begins when a victim interacts with a phishing email and clicks an embedded link.
+This directs them to a fraudulent tax-themed website that meticulously mirrors a trusted government portal.

-Collected data is compressed and sent to the C2 server through two dedicated endpoints: https://xqwmwru[.]top/upload_large.php for exfiltration and https://xqwmwru[.]top/upload_status.php to confirm transfers.
+Collected data is then compressed and exfiltrated to the C2 server via two dedicated endpoints: https://xqwmwru[.]top/upload_large.php for data transfer and https://xqwmwru[.]top/upload_status.php to confirm successful transfers.
+The C2 panel itself features a structured backend designed for efficient management of stolen information across a large number of victims.

-Endpoint monitoring tools should alert on the creation of WhatsAppBackup directories and the whatsapp_backup.lock file, both of which serve as clear host-based indicators of compromise.
+• Enhance Endpoint Monitoring: Configure endpoint detection and response (EDR) tools to alert on the creation of WhatsAppBackup directories and the whatsapp_backup.lock file, as these serve as strong host-based indicators of compromise.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.